Nomad Foods (NYSE:NOMD) Updates FY 2021 Earnings Guidance

-Nomad Foods (NYSE:NOMD) last announced its quarterly earnings data on Thursday, August 5th.
-The company reported $0.40 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.38 by $0.02.
-The firm had revenue of $596.00 million during the quarter, compared to analyst estimates of $594.65 million.
-Nomad Foods had a net margin of 8.49% and a return on equity of 13.01%.
-The business’s quarterly revenue was down .5% on a year-over-year basis.
-During the same period in the previous year, the business posted $0.34 EPS.
-As a group, equities research analysts predict that Nomad Foods will post 1.83 earnings per share for the current year.
+Nomad Foods (NYSE:NOMD) last released its earnings results on Thursday, August 5th.
+The company reported $0.40 earnings per share for the quarter, beating the consensus estimate of $0.38 by $0.02.
+Nomad Foods had a return on equity of 13.01% and a net margin of 8.49%.
+The firm had revenue of $596.00 million for the quarter, compared to analyst estimates of $594.65 million.
+During the same quarter in the prior year, the firm posted $0.34 earnings per share.
+The company’s quarterly revenue was down .5% on a year-over-year basis.
+As a group, analysts expect that Nomad Foods will post 1.83 EPS for the current year.

 A hedge fund recently raised its stake in Nomad Foods stock.
-Morgan Stanley grew its stake in Nomad Foods Limited (NYSE:NOMD) by 13.8% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 125,453 shares of the company’s stock after purchasing an additional 15,218 shares during the quarter.
-Morgan Stanley owned about 0.07% of Nomad Foods worth $3,547,000 at the end of the most recent quarter.
-76.96% of the stock is currently owned by institutional investors and hedge funds.
+Morgan Stanley grew its holdings in shares of Nomad Foods Limited (NYSE:NOMD) by 13.8% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 125,453 shares of the company’s stock after buying an additional 15,218 shares during the quarter.
+Morgan Stanley owned 0.07% of Nomad Foods worth $3,547,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 76.96% of the company’s stock.

 About Nomad Foods